cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - current numbers
 - death in germany
 - global
-- hi Helen send me some statistics about Kobe 19
+- hi Helen send me some statistics about [COVID-19]{"entity": "virus", "value": "COVID"}
-- how is the situation right now in Portugal?
+- how is the situation right now in [Portugal]{"entity": "country_code", "value": "PT"}?
 - how is the situation right now?
 - how many cases are out there?
 - how many cases are there out there?